2lambda123/ros2-ifcfg_vendor/README.md

 # ifcfg_vendor

-Vendor package providing ifcfg-pip within a CMake package Does not fully support Windows due to PYTHONPATH format conflict.
+Vendor package providing ifcfg-pip within a CMake package.

+Does not fully support Windows due to PYTHONPATH format conflict.

 Works on Linux and OSX.